The Bankrate promise

 2. Contact your financial aid office

-Your school’s financial aid office is responsible for communicating your financial aid package.
+Your school’s financial aid office communicates your financial aid package.
 This office can be a great resource if you don’t know where to start looking for aid.
 It can help you navigate your aid options or tuition payment plans.

 The financial aid office is also a great place to check for school-specific scholarship opportunities.
 The financial aid office typically redirects students to academic offices or departments to apply for specific grants or scholarships that may not be advertised on the school’s website.